Acanthomeridion: Morphology

 Growth series of Acanthomeridion, showing ontogenetic body shape change over the course of growth.

 Specimens of Acanthomeridion range in length from 2 to 7.5 cm measured along the midline (sagittal plane).
 The exoskeleton was unmineralised.
 The head shield was roughly triangular in shape, rounded towards the front.
 A pair of compound eyes were accommodated by notches at the posterior edge of the head shield.
+A 2026 study suggested the eyes were stalked.
 Over the course of growth, the head became proportionally wider relative to body length.

-On the underside of the head, a pair of teardrop-shaped plates attached to the head shield, with their outer posterior edges forming a pair of spines projecting backwards from the head.
+The head shield was composed of several components, including a main central plate, as well as two bow-shaped plates on the lateral (outwards to the sides) edge of the head, which are suggested to be homologous to the librigena of trilobites, which wrapped around the underside and top surface of the headshield, with their outer posterior edges forming a pair of spines projecting backwards from the head.
+These plates are suggested to have split from the rest of the skeleton during ecdysis (moulting), like in trilobites.
 The mouth region had an axe-shaped hypostome.
-The head bore four pairs of appendages, including a pair of antennae with at least 43 segments, with these segments becoming narrower and shorter towards the tip of the antennae.
-The three pairs of post antennae head limbs are poorly preserved in known specimens, but may be biramous (two-branched).
+The head bore five pairs of appendages, including a pair of antennae with at least 43 segments, with these segments becoming narrower and shorter towards the tip of the antennae.
+The four posterior head appendages consisted of a endopod (leg-like branch) with 7 podomeres/segments, which tapered towards their ends.
+Podomeres 3, 4 and 6 of these limbs bear elongate endites (structures projecting from the underside of the limb), with the seventh final podomere ending in a claw.
+The basal segment of these limbs formed a gnathobasic apparatus (gnathobasipod) used for processing food, with strongly sclerotised (hardened) teeth/spines facing towards each other.